MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/priority-account-tags.md

 ### Email entity page

 The email entity page is available in the Microsoft 365 Defender portal at <https://security.microsoft.com> at **Email & collaboration** \> **Explorer**.
 In **Explorer**, select the subject of an email you're investigating.
-A gold bar will display at the top of the email fly-out for that mail.
-This invitation to the new page, reads 'Try out our new email entity page with enriched data...'.
+A gold bar will display at the top of the email flyout for that mail.
 Select to view the new page.

 The tabs along the top of the entity page will allow you to investigate email efficiently.
 Click the **Analysis** tab.
 Priority account protection is now listed under **Threat detection details**.